 Note that the RDBMS used in the default configuration can remain as the database used for storing Authorization information.

-Follow the given steps to configure an external Active Directory as the primary user store:
+Follow the given steps to configure a read-only LDAP/AD as the primary user store:

-Step 1: Setting up the external AD user store manager
+Step 1: Setting up the read-only LDAP/AD user store manager

 Before you begin

 user-mgt.xmlfile yourself, be sure to save it in the

 <UserStoreManager class="org.wso2.carbon.user.core.ldap.ReadOnlyLDAPUserStoreManager">.
 Also, ensure that you comment out the configurations for any other user stores in the same file.

 Given below is a sample for the LDAP/AD user store configuration in read-only mode.
 You can change the values to match your LDAP/AD.
 For descriptions of the user store properties, see the related documentation.

 Update the connection details to match your user store.
 For example: